How Quantum Computing Will Change the World

 Our responsibility as entrepreneurs and executives is to educate ourselves on the reality of these machines and the potential consequences they could have, as it's not all good news.

-We should educate ourselves in the best possible way about this new reality if we want to use this emerging technology to our advantage and positively impact our organizations in the long term.
+As a futurist, I believe we should educate ourselves in the best possible way about this new reality if we want to use this emerging technology to our advantage and positively impact our organizations in the long term.

 Let's see what quantum computing is and how we can get used to the idea of a reality using quantum computers.